 While the use cases for events and stats are often different, there are indeed common workflows where both are used in concert.
 For example.
-Beamable automatically tracks analytics event (deep history) every time a StatStat - Active data entity used for read/write of player state is changed (fast speed).
+Beamable automatically tracks an analytics event (deep history) every time a StatStat - Active data entity used for read/write of player state is changed (fast speed).
 This is the best of both worlds!

 Here is more info about each analytics concept.

 Events names are namespaced by the source to limit name collision (Ex.
 Client.GAME_START vs Platform.GAME_START).

 The payload may include custom data set by the game maker.
 This is a flat set of name/value pairs.

 Use Cases for Stats